 While it used to be an easy suggestion for us to make, we’ve now decided that this is really now up to you.
 In the consumer world, more laptops are sold than desktops, and the portable route is the definite trend.
-I will note, however, that as recently as May of this year, the desktop and laptop machines may have accounted for over 85% of all web surfing activity.
-This is an indicator that the mobile market (tablets and smartphones) have not become a mature realm for web surfing activities.
+I will note, however, that as recently as May of this year, the desktop and laptop machines have accounted for a majority of all web surfing activity (not including smartphones).
+This is an indicator that the mobile market as far as tablets are concerned, has not become a mature realm for web surfing activities.
 Still, not everything that we do is on the internet, and the usage styles, accelerations, and other things that occur with tablet operating systems may skew this in one direction or another.

 There are considerations along the way for desktops, laptops, and tablets:

 First, the downsides of laptops… I’ve owned just shy of a dozen laptops, and like them very much.
 At the same time, I use my desktop PC’s 75% of the time or more… A laptop is vulnerable to all sorts of abuse that your desktop will never see.
-Additionally, the price will run at least 20% more than a comparable PC, and the expected life expectancy of the thing is 3/4th’s of the time of a desktop.
+Additionally, while the price will run is about the same as a comparable PC, and the expected life expectancy of the thing is 3/4th’s of the time of a desktop.
 The screen options for some users may not be suitable, so plan ahead and review screen size for comfort before you purchase.

 The upsides, however, include portability, and being able to take your computer at a moment’s notice to someone who can help you.
 A desktop is a little more cumbersome, and you can’t exactly take it everywhere you go.
 Picking up a laptop and taking it with you to a neighbors house to show off pictures of your recent vacation is awesome (but don’t overstay your welcome!).
 College students will like the flexibility to take to class or the coffee shop, and business users will usually need something to travel with.